johnnycuongn/node-docker/DockerLearn.md

 ### Rebuild node app (manually) in Ubuntu terminal
 - Update code and push to github
-- Pull in new code to production machine code
+- Pull in new code from github to production machine code
 - Rebuild and up app image
 ```
 docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build